tofumatt/strongly-typed/_posts/2014-04-27-changing-lanes.md

 handlebar, and there's definitely some cosmetic damage, but it shouldn't be anything too bad.

+_Update: The bike had a lot of damage.
+Hit-and-runs are the worst, even if you have insurance._

 ## What To Do

 Honestly, I wouldn't be surprised if the car driver didn't even notice I went